-The fund may hold cash pending investment, and may invest in money market instruments and may enter into repurchase agreements and reverse repurchase agreements (which have characteristics like borrowings) for cash management purposes.
+The fund may hold cash pending investment, may invest in money market instruments and may enter into repurchase agreements and reverse repurchase agreements (which have characteristics like borrowings) for cash management purposes.
+The fund may invest in money market funds, which may or may not be affiliated with the fund's manager or the subadvisers.
 The amount of assets the fund may hold for cash management purposes will depend on market conditions and the need to meet expected redemption requests.